raspberrypilearning/silly-eyes/en/step_1.md

 --- /task ---

-### Get inspiration
+### Get ideas 💭

-Think about what kind of silly eye character you want to make.

 --- task ---

-Explore these example projects to get more ideas:
+Play with these example projects to get ideas:

-**&#10026;** Share your finished Silly eyes project for a chance of it being featured here.
+⭐ Share your finished Silly eyes project for a chance of it being featured here.

 **Don't eat donut**: [See inside](https://scratch.mit.edu/projects/495865093/editor){:target="_blank"}
 <div class="scratch-preview" style="margin-left: 15px;">